flybywiresim/docs/docs/pilots-corner/beginner-guide/preparing-mcdu.md

 ### **^^F^^**LIGHT PLAN

 Upon loading the flight plan page, there will be three entries.
-Departure airport, `(DECEL)`, and arrival airport.
+Departure airport, a discontinuity and arrival airport.

 Our route for this flight can be found on the 2nd page of the OFP